louadi/NEASE/README.md

 ## Tutorials

-A step-by-step guide to use NEASE ia available [here](https://github.com/louadi/NEASE-tutorials).
+A step-by-step guide to use NEASE is available [here](https://github.com/louadi/NEASE-tutorials).
-If you would like to run the tutorial jupyter notebooks, you also need to install jupyter.

-`pip install jupyterlab`